 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2025, Experian reported total carbon emissions of approximately 224,300,000 kg CO2e, with Scope 1 emissions at about 2,700,000 kg CO2e, Scope 2 emissions (market-based) at around 2,500,000 kg CO2e, and a significant contribution from Scope 3 emissions, which totalled approximately 219,100,000 kg CO2e.
 This data reflects a slight decrease from 2024, where total emissions were about 231,500,000 kg CO2e, with Scope 1 at 2,600,000 kg CO2e and Scope 2 (market-based) at 4,800,000 kg CO2e.
 Experian has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 emissions by 50% by 2030 from a 2019 baseline.
-This target has been approved by the Science Based Targets initiative (SBTi) and includes a commitment that 78% of its suppliers by spend will have science-based targets by 2029.
-Additionally, Experian is committed to achieving carbon neutrality in its own operations by 2030.
-The company’s emissions data is not cascaded from any parent organization, indicating that these figures are independently reported.
-Overall, Experian's climate strategy aligns with industry standards, focusing on significant reductions in greenhouse gas emissions while promoting sustainability across its supply chain.
+This target has been approved by the Science Based Targets initiative (SBTi) and is aligned with a 1.5ºC scenario.
+Additionally, Experian is committed to achieving carbon neutrality in its operations by 2030.
+The company also aims for 78% of its suppliers, by spend, to have science-based targets by 2029.
+Overall, Experian's emissions data and climate commitments demonstrate a proactive approach to addressing climate change, with a clear focus on significant reductions in greenhouse gas emissions across its operations.

 Access structured emissions data, company-specific emission factors, and source documents